apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/exporting_data.md

 ## Exporting data to CSV {#export-csv}

-Crawlee's `Dataset` provides an easy way to export all your scraped data into one big CSV file.
+Crawlee's `Dataset` provides a way to export all your scraped data into one big CSV file.
 You can then open it in Excel or any other data processor.
-To do that, you simply need to call [`Dataset.exportToCSV()`](https://crawlee.dev/api/core/class/Dataset#exportToCSV) after collecting all the data.
+To do that, you need to call [`Dataset.exportToCSV()`](https://crawlee.dev/api/core/class/Dataset#exportToCSV) after collecting all the data.
 That means, after your crawler run finishes.

 ```js title=browser.js
 // ...